divar-ir/DarkRoom/README.md

 > Do not forget to create your own strategy of loading images by implementing ``DarkRoomImageLoader`` and passing it to ``DarkRoomCarousel`` initializer.

-> In case you are using CollectionView to open ``DarkRoomCarousel``, consider providing `initialIndex`, or the datasource will request for wrong data and casuses undefined behaviors.
+> In case you are using CollectionView to open ``DarkRoomCarousel`` and the datasource is shared, consider providing `initialIndex`, or the datasource will request for wrong data and causes undefined behaviors.

 ```swift
 let carouselController = DarkRoomCarouselViewController(